GL-Li/vimwiki/Rust_language.md

 - used for dynamic string manipulation.
 - access through a pointer (reference) whose size is 24 bytes, including pointer, length and capacity of the string.
 The actual string data have variable size.
-- When talking about the size of a String object like in `let s = String::from("abc")`, is 24 bytes, it is the size of the pointer, not the actual data in heap.
+- When talking about the size of a String object like in `let s = String::from("abc")`, which is 24 bytes, it is the size of the pointer in stack, not the actual data in heap.
 Actually `s` lives in stack and has a value of a pointer.
 The pointer points to the data in heap. `s` is just the pointer.
 - create with ways like:
     - `let aaa = String::from("aaa")`
     - `let bbb = "bbb".to_string()`